Huse-lab/Synapse-Profiling/README.md

 # PREPROCESSING

 FROM IMAGE TO MPRENDER & ROI FILES
-The pre-processing step is mostly adapted from Vorselen, D. et al. Microparticle traction force microscopy reveals subcellular force exertion patterns in immune cell target interactions.
+The pre-processing step is adapted from Vorselen, D. et al. Microparticle traction force microscopy reveals subcellular force exertion patterns in immune cell target interactions.
 Nat.
 Commun.
 11, 20 (2020). (https://www.nature.com/articles/s41467-019-13804-z)
 See original paper for a general overview of the methodology.

 Step 1: Load .tiff stacks into a working folder